WHAT IS CLOUD COMPUTING?

 Perhaps an even better way to explain cloud services is in terms of the beneficial ways businesses like yours can utilize the cloud.

-Below is a short list of popular cloud services that many Ntiva clients take advantage of:
+Below is a short list of popular cloud IT services that many of our clients take advantage of:

 - Cloud-Based Office Productivity Apps: These are probably the most easily understood cloud services, which include solutions such as Microsoft Office 365, G-Suite by Google, Salesforce and many other Line of Business (LoB) applications.
 These services are often referred to as Software as a Service (SaaS) and are purchased using a subscription-based model.